-FMS Form 6911 "Foreign Currency Conversion and Transfer Voucher" (Appendix 3) will be used by agencies for reporting the amount of foreign currencies (in Treasury FT accounts) available in excess and near excess currency countries for conversion to currencies of another country or to dollars.
-Conversions are limited to loan repayments under Title I of Public Law 480, under agreements stipulating 2 percent convertibility.
+FMS Form 6911 "Foreign Currency Conversion and Transfer Voucher" will be used by agencies for reporting the amount of foreign currencies (in Treasury X7000 accounts) available in excess and near excess currency countries for conversion to currencies of another country or to dollars.
+Conversions are limited to loan repayments under Title I of Public Law 480, under agreements stipulating two percent convertibility.
 Amounts available under these agreements, as well as any future agreements with convertibility provisions, should be submitted to Treasury on FMS Form 6911 each time the balance of convertible currencies in any excess or near excess currency country reaches the U.S. equivalent of approximately $10,000.
 When the FMS Form 6911 is received in Treasury and where the U.S. holdings of a particular currency warrant, Treasury will transmit the form to the disbursing officer for necessary action.
-The FMS Form 6911 will be submitted in an original and one copy to Treasury (See Contacts page).
-The forms should be numbered consecutively, prefixed by the agency code (e.g., 72-1, 72-2, etc.).
-Only lines 1(a), (b), (c), 2, 5, and 6 will be completed by the initiating agency as shown in Appendix 3.
+The FMS Form 6911 will be submitted in an original and one copy to Treasury (see Contacts page).
+The forms should be numbered consecutively, prefixed by the agency code (e.g., 72-1, 72-2, and so forth).

-Periodically, agencies will be asked to reconcile their accounts to the central reservation accounts of the Treasury.
+Periodically, agencies will be asked to reconcile their accounts to Treasury's reservation accounts.
 Treasury will verify that amounts of reservations established in each country are within the limits of actual currency receipts from the available sources under the authority cited in agencies' letters of request.
 Agencies will be responsible for: (1) keeping expenditures within the limits of reservations established by Treasury in each country; (2) keeping conversion requests within the limits of amounts designated as available in accordance with international agreements; and (3) complying with any other limitations or restrictions imposed by law or by international agreement with respect to agency programs.

 All accounts are identified with applicable fund groups and classified within fund groups through the assignment of alphanumeric symbols, the last three digits of which will be assigned within the blocks shown in the following table.
 For the purpose of this section, these three digits of the symbol will be referred to as the "main symbol."
 The symbol assigned to an account is determined after consideration of the Government's relationship to the source of the receipt and the availability of the currency for expenditure or other purposes.
-An "FT" immediately preceding the main symbol is used to identify foreign currency funds which are handled outside the regular dollar accounts of the Government.
-"FT" is an abbreviation for "Foreign Transactions."
-A two-digit index number is assigned to identify the agency responsible for the account.
-This index number is included as the first two digits of the symbol assigned to an account by Treasury.
+An "X" immediately preceding the main symbol is used to identify foreign currency funds which are handled outside the regular dollar accounts of the Government.
+A three-digit index number is assigned to identify the agency responsible for the account.
+This index number is included as the first three digits of the symbol assigned to an account by Treasury.
 When one agency administers all or part of a program on behalf of another agency, the account will show both agency index numbers.
-The first two index numbers designate the performing agency, and the next two index numbers designate the authorizing or parent agency.
+The first three index numbers designate the performing agency, and the next three index numbers designate the authorizing or parent agency.

 |Program Accounts (United States Use Accounts) - Not requiring appropriations||500||599|